makinacorpus/django-mapentity/README.md

 ![Django Version](https://img.shields.io/badge/django-%3E%3D%204.2-green.svg)

 Mapentity is a CRUD framework for geospatial entities built with Django.
-It provide interface to manager geographic object over leaflet maps.
+It provides interface to manage geographic entities over leaflet maps.
 It uses Bootstrap and leaflet.